mohianprotik/Movie-Recommendation-System/README.md

-# Movie-recommendation-
+# movie-recommender-system-tmdb-dataset
-Content based Movie recommendation system based on text similarities
+A content based movie recommender system using cosine similarity